desktop/desktop/docs/process/releasing-updates.md

 ### 2. Create Draft Release

-Once our access token is all set, we run a script that works out the next version from what was previously published, based on the channel.
+Once our personal access token is set, run the script that works out the next version from what was previously published, based on the desired channel.

-For production and beta releases, run:
+For `production` and `beta` releases, run:

 ```shellsession
 $ yarn draft-release (production|beta)
 ```

+(For `test` releases, follow the directions in the steps below to update `app/package.json`'s 'version' to a higher version and add a changelog entry.
+The script does not support test yet.)

-The script will output a draft changelog, which covers everything that's been merged, and probably need some love.
+The script will output a draft changelog, which covers everything that's been merged, and probably needs some love.
 The output will then explain the next steps:

 ```shellsession